2 December 2025, Update 20 June 2026

 Funding

-Swiss Clinical Trials Empirical Assessment & Methods (STEAM) working group, Swiss Clinical Trial Organization (SCTO)
+Swiss Clinical Trials Empirical Assessment & Methods (STEAM) working group, Swiss Clinical Trial Organisation (SCTO)